 When can I travel to Australia?

-You can arrive in Australia on your student visa up to 90 days before your course starts.
+You can arrive in Australia on your student visa as soon as you wish after it has been granted.

 Can I work while on this visa?